wwevo/7dtd-chrani-server/README.md

 The player-poll

-    should periodically scan for new players and do something with that data, storing it in a database for example, or just in memory, if we don't want to get fancy.
+    periodically scans for new players and stores the data in a sqlite3 database

 together with player-positions and chat commands, we are free to develop bot-functions like conditional teleporting and setting up a homezone